 - We are wired to absorb information.
 Before news could travel any faster than one human could share it, any news was generally helpful news.
 Now we are faced with more news than we need, yet we a still wired to want it.
 Ask yourself “Is this really worth reading?”

 - If you find yourself angry, concerned or catapulted into rage by content, if possible (which it nearly always is if it doesn’t directly and immediately affect you) consider a “reply hiatus”.
 This may mean sleeping on something which is the human equivalent of a “system reboot”.
-Get a good nights sleep and address it in the morning, after a cup of tea.
+Get a good nights sleep and address it in the morning.

 - There is no end to a social media news feed.
 You’ll never reach the bottom.
 If you’ve ever used a slot machine you may see the parallels of gambling for the next “win” and the small hit of adrenaline as you pull the lever (or scroll with your finger) anticipating what will come up next.
 The house always wins, only if you stay long enough.